 DCL stands for Data Control Language.
 SQL queries like GRANT and REVOKE come under this.

-What is the difference between having and where clause?
+7. What is the difference between having and where clause?

-Ans: HAVING is used to specify a condition for a group or an aggregate function used in select statement.
+HAVING is used to specify a condition for a group or an aggregate function used in a select statement.
 The WHERE clause selects before grouping.
 The HAVING clause selects rows after grouping.
-Unlike HAVING clause, the WHERE clause cannot contain aggregate functions.
+Unlike the HAVING clause, the WHERE clause cannot contain aggregate functions.
 (See this for examples).
 See Having vs Where Clause? for more details

-How to print duplicate rows in a table?
+8.How to print duplicate rows in a table?

-What is Join?
+9. What is Join?

 An SQL Join is used to combine data from two or more tables, based on a common field between them.
 For example, consider the following two tables.

-The above query would produce following result.
+The above query would produce the following result.

-What is Identity?
+9. What is Identity?

 Identity (or AutoNumber) is a column that automatically generates numeric values.
 A start and increment value can be set, but most DBA leave these at 1.
 A GUID column also generates numbers; the value of this cannot be controlled.
 Identity/GUID columns do not need to be indexed.

-What is a view in SQL?
-How to create one
+10.What is a view in SQL?
+How to create a view?

 CREATE VIEW view_name AS

-What are the uses of view?
+11.What are the uses of view?

 1. Views can represent a subset of the data contained in a table; consequently, a view can limit the degree of exposure of the underlying tables to the outer world: a given user may have permission to query the view, while denied access to the rest of the base table.

-2. Views can join and simplify multiple tables into a single virtual table
+2. Views can join and simplify multiple tables into a single virtual table.

-3. Views can act as aggregated tables, where the database engine aggregates data (sum, average etc.) and presents the calculated results as part of the data
+3. Views can act as aggregated tables, where the database engine aggregates data (sum, average, etc.) and presents the calculated results as part of the data.

 5. Views take very little space to store; the database contains only the definition of a view, not a copy of all the data which it presents.